 - Protruding teeth.

-- Deep bite (upper teeth overly cover lower teeth).
+- Deep bite (upper teeth overlap and cover lower teeth too much).

 - Reverse bite (upper teeth bite inside lower teeth).